 The data you get from the apps comes down to a preference for simplicity or comprehensiveness.
 Garmin is famous for its large number of possible data points, which is cool if you want to see how you are progressing week after week in detail.
 Fitbit’s app, however, is more focused on providing you with a few key metrics.

 Price is basically identical.
-The Garmin Vivosmart has a suggested retail price of $149.99, while the Fitbit Alta can be picked up at the Fitbit website for $149.95.
+The Garmin Vivosmart has a suggested retail price of $179.99, but you can usually pick it up for $149.99.
+The Fitbit Alta can be picked up at the Fitbit website for $129.95.

 These are two high-quality, mid-class fitness trackers.
 They’re more sophisticated than the cheapest trackers you can find, but they’re also not wallet-busting, top-of-the-line models.
 Which one you get comes down to what you believe is most important.

-On the other hand, if you want a device that can track how many floors you climb during the day, gives you plenty of style options, and has great sleep tracking features, then the Fitbit Alta HR is a smarter choice.
+On the other hand, if you want a device that gives you plenty of style options, has great sleep tracking features, and is a little more affordable, then the Fitbit Alta HR is a smarter choice.